 Allowing more time

-The law allows HMRC to agree a longer period for the SAO to provide a certificate and CRMs or the Mid-sized Business Customer Engagement Team (CET) should be sympathetic on rare occasions for short extensions to the date for providing the certificate.
+The law allows HMRC to agree a longer period for the SAO to provide a certificate and CCMs or the Mid-sized Business Customer Engagement Team (CET) should be sympathetic on rare occasions for short extensions to the date for providing the certificate.

-If, exceptionally, an SAO believes they need more time to provide a certificate, they should write to the CRM or CET before the normal certificate time limit to request an extension and explain why it is needed.
-The CRM or CET may, for example, consider allowing more time during a merger or acquisition situation or where there is some other major change affecting the company, its systems or the personnel who are key to the systems and governance.
+If, exceptionally, an SAO believes they need more time to provide a certificate, they should write to the CCM or CET before the normal certificate time limit to request an extension and explain why it is needed.
+The CCM or CET may, for example, consider allowing more time during a merger or acquisition situation or where there is some other major change affecting the company, its systems or the personnel who are key to the systems and governance.

 It may be that the SAO may be unable to provide the certificate for personal reasons such as a death in the family, illness or hospitalisation.

-An application by an SAO must allow sufficient time as is reasonable for the CRM or CET to receive, consider and provide a response in writing and also to allow sufficient time for the SAO to provide a certificate by the due date if the application is refused.
+An application by an SAO must allow sufficient time as is reasonable for the CCM or CET to receive, consider and provide a response in writing and also to allow sufficient time for the SAO to provide a certificate by the due date if the application is refused.